sabya-chow/trading-strategies/breakout_scanner/README.md

 	•	Zone Threshold: Determines the price range for consolidating zones.
 	•	Volume Factor: Multiplier for average volume to confirm breakouts.

-Dependencies

-This strategy uses the following libraries:
-	•	pandas and numpy for data manipulation.
-	•	plotly for creating interactive visualizations.
-	•	scipy for linear regression analysis.
-	•	yfinance for fetching market data.

-This README.md provides a comprehensive overview of the strategy, covering its key features, configuration options, and how to use it effectively.
-Feel free to adjust the content as needed based on your specific implementation details.